-The income from discontinued operations decreased \$3.9 million in 2007 from 2006.
-The decrease relates to the sales in 2006 of Scottsdale/101, Park Lane Mall, Holiday Village, Greeley Mall, Great Falls Marketplace, Citadel Mall, Crossroads Mall and Northwest Arkansas Mall (See "Management's Overview and Summary-Acquisitions and dispositions").
-As result of the sales, the Company classified the results of operations for these properties to discontinued operations.
+The income from discontinued operations decreased \$35.2 million in 2007 from 2006.
+The decrease primarily relates to the recognition of the \$25.8 million gain relating to the sale of Scottsdale/101 in 2006.
+In addition, the Company sold Park Lane Mall, Holiday Village, Greeley Mall, Great Falls Marketplace, Citadel Mall, Crossroads Mall and Northwest Arkansas Mall in 2006 (See "Management's Overview and Summary-Acquisitions and dispositions").
+As result of these sales, the Company classified the results of operations for these properties to discontinued operations.